The Best Ideas for a Senior-Friendly City

 Keep up with the latest news using the service "RBS_Wire".
 Whether to stay informed of our latest programs, news, or tweets, "RBS_Wire" presents everything the Foundation has published on its own website or on external platforms in a chronological list.

 The Robert Bosch Stiftung offers many scholarship programs to support the training and continuing education of international junior executives and enable them to exchange experiences.
 A large proportion of our programs is directed towards university graduates and post-graduates from the USA and Europe.
-In addition, we support the integration of gifted migrant children with a special school scholarship program.
+In addition, we support the integration of gifted children from families, that are facing social, financial or cultural challenges, with special school scholarship programs.

 The Robert Bosch Stiftung awards many prizes for exemplary ideas and initiatives in the fields of science, health, international relations, education, society and culture.
 The aim is to publicize outstanding projects and support their future development.